-Kyle Ferrebee is the program officer for Young Americans for Freedom (YAF) Chapter Services.
+Kyle Ferrebee is the Executive Director of Young Americans for Freedom.

 He graduated Magna Cum Laude with university honors from Wingate University where he studied business management and legal studies.
 During his time at Wingate, he founded the school’s YAF chapter.